AayushCodes/Rantify-front/ReadMe.txt

 1) Kindly put in your mysql password in the password.txt file
 2) You can run the landing_page.py file and experience Rantify

+You might have some issue with the window sizing of the program which is due to variable laptop ratios which is difficult to configure in tkinter.

 We hope you have a pleasant experience.
 In case of any issues, kindly contact Aayush Gupta (9871771110)(E21CSEU0058)